Salmon as livelihood

 In the 19thcentury, wealthy Englishmen and aristocrats came to fish the Vefsna river.
 They leased the fishing rights to most of the river, often bringing servants as well as family, imposing their own culture wherever they went.
 The impulses they brought from abroad created change and turmoil in the local community.
 Some of the English tourists stayed near Laksforsen, as the fishing was particularly good in the river just below the waterfall.

 Vefsna Lodge, located on the other side of the river, offers comfortable beds and excellent dining.
-(Meals must be booked in advance.)
+(Must be booked in advance.)